Version: 24th December 2022.

 Bismillahi Walhamdulilah wa salatu wa salam ala Rasulilah.

 Some people asked me about my view regarding jinn catching and what I thought about it.
-I don’t think my opinion is very important as others have already spoken about it even if they were brief.
+I don’t think my opinion is very important and others have already spoken about it even if they were brief.
 But since I have been asked by my patients and I will probably be asked about it again in the near future, then I must publically say what I believe and actually write and publish something on it because if I were to remain silent and not answer those patients who asked me or if I didn’t publish an article then it would be as if I found nothing wrong with it and that may be interpreted as a tacit approval.

 I AM NOT FORCING ANYONE TO FOLLOW MY OPINION ON JINN CATCHING BUT PATIENTS MUST CAREFULLY LOOK AT THE REALITY OF WHAT JINN CATCHING IS BEFORE EMBARKING ON THIS METHOD OF TREATMENT.
 ASK ALLAH TO GUIDE YOU AND COMPARE THE EVIDENCE OF THOSE WHO SAY IT IS ALLOWED WITH THE EVIDENCE OF THOSE OF US WHO DISAGREE WITH JINN CATCHING.

 I, myself, was a patient of jinn possession and sihr and therefore, I can understand the feeling of desperation that can result from searching for a cure.
 However, this feeling must not let us overlook the reality of certain methods to cure jinn possession.
 We, as patients, must always stay focused and make sure, with the guidance of Allah, that any treatment we undertake is accepted in Islam.